MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-reading-view.md

     ![report View Fit to page](media/end-user-reading-view/power-bi-report-fit.png)

 ### Use the report Filters pane
-If the report author added filters to a page in a report, you can interact with them in Reading View.
-Changes you make will not be saved with the report.
+If the report author added filters to a page in a report, you can interact with them and save your changes with the report.

-1. Select the Filter icon in the upper-right corner.
+1. Select the **Filters** icon in the upper-right corner.

    ![select the filters icon](media/end-user-reading-view/filters.png)

-2. You'll see all filters that have been applied to the visual you have selected (Visual level filters), across the whole report page (Page level filters), and across the entire report (Report level filters).
+2. Select a visual to make it active.
+You'll see all filters that have been applied to that visual (Visual level filters), across the whole report page (Page level filters), and across the entire report (Report level filters).

    ![types of report filters](media/end-user-reading-view/power-bi-reading-filters.png)